|Index|SAP Edge Integration Cell on SUSE

 The login process is needed for the following application installations:

-In this chapter we will explain how to create self-signed certificates and how to make them available within Kubernetes.
-We will describe two possible solutions to do this.
-You can create everything on the operation system layer or you also can use cert-manager in your downstream cluster.
+In this chapter, we explain how to create self-signed certificates and make them available within Kubernetes.
+We describe two methods: generating them manually on the operating system layer or using cert-manager in your downstream cluster.

 Warning